-Apply privacy to your domain name
+Apply privacy to my domain name?

 You can apply privacy to the visible data in your domain name registration.
 This protects your personal information in the .nz domain namespace.
 Find out how.